Custom Attributes

 In this article, you will know about custom attributes and its applications.

-One of the features that makes the rule engine so powerful is the ability to define custom attributes for members and transactions.
+One of the features that makes the rule engine even more powerful is the ability to define custom attributes for members and transactions.
 We understand that each business will have different processes and may want to store different information against its members and transactions.
 This information may be used for personalization or even reporting.
 Zinrelo allows you to define member attributes and transaction attributes that are unique to your business.

 Custom Member Attributes